jtviegas-sandbox/entity-loader/README.md

           2.1.png
       trigger

-So, to load the data into a cloud data store, currently aws dynamodb, one should create the folders and content and then place the trigger file in the root folder.
+So, to load the data into a table (currently `aws dynamodb`) one should create a folder, named after the entity name (ex: `parts`), and dump the content inside it, e.g., the `data.spec` file explaining the data elements and the image files named according to the element name and image index (ex: `1_2.png` being the second image of element 1), and then place the trigger file in the root folder to trigger the upload process.

 ### procedure
   - edit the variables in `platform/pro/main.tf` and in `platform/dev/main.tf`;